Arran191/HoloTranscribe/README.md

-# Project
+# HoloTranscribe

 ## Overview

 This repo was developed for my final year project.
 This project is a HoloLens application that provides live captioning to users but will identify if the user is speaking and will not transcribe them.
 It uses a mix of Unity, C# and Python to achive this.
+See abstract

+### Abstract
+The possibility of increasing accessibility for those with disabilities using head-mounted displays is immense.
+This project presents \textit{HoloTranscribe}, an artifact for increasing accessibility for hard of hearing and deaf individuals by providing a real-time transcription to a Microsoft Hololens.
+The artifact provides a solution to an overlooked problem of similar works; when using automatic speech recognition to transcribe, you will also transcribe the user of the application.
+Individually trained GMM statistical models are used classify an incoming audio-stream from a Hololens to a Python server used for classification.
+Based on that classification the audio is transcribed or not.
+Development of the artifact was conducted in Unity using the Mixed Reality Toolkit while the speaker-recogniser is created in Python, they communicate over a local network.

+Results obtained from our speaker-recogniser provided a overall accuracy of 88.7\%, showing the feasibility of the artefact, however limiting factors such as poor performance for short-utterances show that more work is needed before it is ready for personal use.

 ## Features